HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglorules.md

 ---

 ### Minimum generated fidelity
-*Lowest fidelity score to which we agree to go down when a rule must be generated.*
+*Lowest fidelity score to which we agree to go down when a rule must be generated.
+Takes values in the range `[0,1]`.*

 |  **Property**           | **Value**              |
 |:------------------------|:-----------------------|